hawken93/tg14hack/remote/04-Keythief/README.md

 * Linux box
 * Our patch (TODO: Make it!)
 * An encrypted message (TODO: Exact commands to do this)
+* Protip: run hb-search through pypy to speed up the search

 Solution
 ---------------